Russian

 Suffering from violent, paranoid delusions, he earned a ghastly reputation for slaughtering his political opponents while suppressing free speech in Russia.
 Ivan’s armies once destroyed an entire town, simply because the Tsar had a misinformed hunch they were plotting against him.
 Oh, and he “accidentally” killed his own son with a giant walking stick in 1581.

-The Decembrist revolt, 1830 revolts in France and the 1848 revolutions across Europe, threatened the status quo resulting in the arrest, death sentence of Dostoevsky.
-After his reprieve with ten years of hard labour in Siberia, Dostoevsky came back a stronger man obsessed with freedom, suffering, faith, and the darkest corners of the human psyche.
+The Decembrist revolt, 1830 revolts in France and the 1848 revolutions across Europe, threatened the status quo resulting in the arrest, death sentence of Dostoevsky by a paranoid Nicholas I. After his reprieve with ten years of hard labour in Siberia, Dostoevsky came back a stronger man obsessed with freedom, suffering, faith, and the darkest corners of the human psyche.

 Russian writers and thinkers responded to their country’s experience, which, in its very extremity, did not invite euphemisms.
 Evil was evil, as no one in the Gulag could doubt; if ever there was goodness, it was amidst immense suffering.